romshark/templier/README.md

 NOTE: if your `dist.css` is embedded, you may need to use `requires: rebuild`.

-### Custom Watcher Example: Reload on config change.
+### Custom Watcher Example: Reload on config change

-Normally, Templiér rebuilds and restarts the server when any file changes (except for `.templ` files).
-However, when a config file changes we don't usually require rebuilding the server.
-Restarting the server may be sufficient in this case:
+Normally, Templiér rebuilds and restarts the server when any file changes except for `.templ` files.
+However, when a config file changes, you usually don't need to rebuild the server.
+Restarting it may be sufficient:

 ```yaml
 - name: Restart server on config change